 - Stories on Air, a project by MFA Transdisciplinary Design students Lauren Atkins, Noa Bartfeld, and Haijing Zhang that enlists satellite technology in the battle for environmental justice

 - Family Shelters in NYC, a series of data visualizations by Kobi Loehr, Urban Policy Analysis and Management ’17, that offers insights on the connection between city shelters and the stresses of homelessness

 - Sunset Park Connect, a project by MA Urban Design and Ecology students Lyric Kelkar, Eduarda Aun, and Zara Faroo that combines extensive neighborhood research with interviews, surveys, and “participatory mapping” exercises to address school overcrowding in a heavily immigrant community

 - Biodiesel and NYC: Acting locally — and creatively — to attack global climate change, a proposal by Marriele Robinson, MA Environmental Policy and Sustainability Management ’17, to encourage greater use of biodiesel fuels as an alternative to more heavily polluting fossil fuel heating oils

 Through Transilient, Soper and Case are tackling one of the country’s most pressing social issues.
-Traveling a 10,000-mile loop around the country, Soper and Case interviewed and photographed dozens of trans and nonconforming people, creating a rich, humanizing portrait of an often marginalized — and misunderstood — group.
+Traveling a 10,000-mile loop around the country, Soper and Case interviewed and photographed dozens of trans and nonconforming people, creating a rich, humanizing portrait of a marginalized group.

 “We chose photography as a way to make it so viewers couldn’t pick apart a trans person by hearing their voice or analyzing their body movements,” Case says.
 “We wanted to take candid photos and have easy conversations and not stage anything.
 This way, people can see trans people as being more relatable and stop continuing to ‘other’ them.”